oimodeler/oimodeler/newdocs/source/models.rst

 Describing an object by its intensity distribution instead of its Fourier transform can be useful in three cases:

-1. the component cannot be described using an analytical formula in the Fourier plane but can be described by an analytical formula in the image plane
+1. the component cannot be described using an analytical formula in the Fourier space but can be described by an analytical formula in the image plan
-2. the component cannot be described by a simple analytical formula even in the image plane but an image can easily be computed, for instance with a iterative code
+2. the component cannot be described by a simple analytical formula even in the image space but an image can easily be computed, for instance with a iterative code
-3. the user want to use external code such as the output from a radiative transfert model
+3. the user want to use external code such as images from a radiative transfert model

-Here are three example of these three kind of image-plane models implemented in **oimodeler**.
+Here are three examples of these three kind of image components implemented in **oimodeler**.

-The first one is a spiral component implemented as :func:`oimSpiral <oimodeler..oimCustomComponents.oimSpiral.oimSpiral>`.
+The first one is a spiral implemented as :func:`oimSpiral <oimodeler..oimCustomComponents.oimSpiral.oimSpiral>`.
-Its implementation is descrbided in details in XXXXXXXXXXXXXXXXXXXX.
+Its implementation is descrbided in details in the ex

 .. code-block:: ipython3